marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 {: .no_toc}

 If you want to provide easy access to your dataverse or a dataset on your personal or project website, Borealis provides code for two widgets:
-1. Dataverse Search Box—allows users to search your dataverse without leaving your site
+1. <b>Dataverse Search Box</b> allows users to search your dataverse without leaving your site
-2. Dataverse Listings–shows all your dataverses and datasets and allows users to view their contents and even download files directly from your site.
+2. <b>Dataverse Listings</b> shows all your dataverses and datasets and allows users to view their contents and even download files directly from your site.

 To get the widget code,For a Dataverse: Edit-> Theme & Widgets-> Widget tab. For datasets: Edit-> Thumbnail & WidgetsCopy the code displayed and paste it into your website’s HTML code.